 Tennessee is a great place to live, whether you’re looking for the busy city life of Nashville or the peace and quiet of a smaller suburb like Mount Juliet.
 Each of these best cities to live in Tennessee has something that will appeal to everyone.
-If you are looking for one of the best places for your family to live in Tennessee, below are the top 11 you should consider.

 Table of Contents: